 'My 3-year-old knew all his times tables'

-“Oliver was my first child (we now have Thomas, 6, too), so I didn’t really think much of his abilities.
-It was only when I talked to other parents that I realised it wasn’t 'normal' for a 3-year-old to know all his times tables.
+Oliver was my first child, so I didn’t really think much of his abilities.
+It was only when I talked to other parents that I realised it wasn’t 'normal' for a three-year-old to know all his times tables.

-“Before Oliver went to primary school, we asked our local education authority to assess him for a statement of special educational needs.
+Before Oliver went to primary school, we asked our local education authority to assess him for special educational needs.
 The educational psychologist he saw said that she was blown away by his abilities.
-He has a reading age of 13+ and is currently studying for a maths GCSE at the age of seven.
+He had a reading age of 13+, and was studying for a maths GCSE at the age of seven.

-After a disheartening term of battles, which eventually ended with his teaching assistant refusing to talk to me, Neill and I made the decision to send him to a private Montessori primary school.
-Although we have had to make sacrifices to afford the fees, Oliver gets on fantastically and is really happy there.
+After a disheartening term of battles, which eventually ended with his teaching assistant refusing to talk to me, Neill and I made the decision to send Oliver to a private Montessori primary school.
+Although we had to make sacrifices to afford the fees, he was really happy there.

-“It can be difficult to be a parent of a child who is gifted and has special needs.
-It’s hardest when he asks, “Mummy, can you help me convert this decimal into a fraction?” or “What’s the Spanish for ‘glad’?”
-He learns so quickly that it’s hard to keep up – but luckily he’s good at reading and researching things himself.
+It can be difficult to be a parent of a child who is gifted and has special needs.
+It was hard when he asked, “Mummy, can you help me convert this decimal into a fraction?” or “What’s the Spanish for ‘glad’?”
+He learned so quickly that it was hard to keep up – but luckily he was good at reading and researching things himself.

-“We spend quite a lot of time helping Oliver develop his social skills, which are affected by his Asperger’s.
-Gifted children often have problems fitting in with children their own age, so we’ve made this a real priority.
+We spent quite a lot of time helping Oliver develop his social skills, which were affected by his Asperger’s.
+Gifted children often have problems fitting in with children their own age, so we made this a real priority.

-“I think the biggest battle for parents of gifted children is to make sure they are getting the best education for their child.
+I think the biggest battle for parents of gifted children is to make sure they are getting the best education for their child.
 Good communication between you and the school is vital.
 A gifted child who is bored will either switch off or become disruptive and waste their talents.
 It can be hard work – but it’s totally worth the fight.